soumya92/barista/README.md

 See samples/sample-bar.go for a sample bar.

-To build your own bar, simply create a `package main` go file, import and configure the modules you wish to use, and call `barista/bar.Run(...)`.
+To build your own bar, simply create a `package main` go file, import and configure the modules you wish to use, and call `barista.Run()`.

 To show your bar in i3, set the `status_command` of a `bar { ... }` section
 to be the newly built bar binary, e.g.